wuba/react-native-echarts/docs/getting-started/write-a-dynamic-data-chart.md

   TooltipComponent,
   DataZoomComponent,
 } from 'echarts/components';
-import { SVGRenderer, SvgChart } from 'wrn-echarts';
+import { SVGRenderer, SvgChart } from '@wuba/react-native-echarts';

 echarts.use([
   SVGRenderer,